 unit of radiation exposure.
 See also radiation dose.

-an allogeneic bone marrow or stem cell transplant in which lower doses of conditioning treatment are used before the transplant.
+a type of allogeneic stem cell transplant in which lower doses of conditioning treatment are used before the transplant.
 This allows some of the patient’s own bone marrow stem cells to survive, which lowers the risk of very low blood counts during engraftment.
 The new stem cells kill off the patient’s stem cells over time, after the transplant engrafts or “takes.”
-See also allogeneic stem cell transplant, bone marrow, hematopoietic stem cell transplant, reduced-intensity conditioning, stem cells.
+See also allogeneic stem cell transplant, blood count, bone marrow, hematopoietic stem cell transplant, reduced-intensity conditioning, stem cells.

 man-made antibodies that are designed to lock onto certain antigens (substances that can be recognized by the immune system).
 Monoclonal antibodies have several uses in diagnosing and treating cancer.
-Monoclonal antibodies that have been attached to chemotherapy drugs or radioactive substances are able to seek out antigens unique to cancer cells and deliver these treatments directly to the cancer, which kills the cancer cell without harming healthy tissue.
-“Naked” monoclonal antibodies can attach to cancer cells so that the cancer cells can be found and attacked by the immune system.
-Research is still going on to learn more ways they can be used to treat cancer.
-Monoclonal antibodies are also often used to help detect and classify cancer cells under a microscope.
-Other studies are being done to see if radioactive atoms attached to monoclonal antibodies can be used in imaging tests to detect and locate small groups of cancer cells.
-See also antibody, antigen, chemotherapy, imaging studies, immunocytochemistry.
+They are often used to help detect and classify cancer cells under a microscope.
+“Naked” monoclonal antibodies can attach to parts of cancer cells to either affect the cells directly or mark the cells so they can be found and attacked by the immune system.
+Other monoclonal antibodies are attached to chemotherapy drugs or radioactive substances and deliver these treatments directly to the cancer cells, killing them with little risk of harming healthy tissue.
+Research is still going on to learn more ways they can be used to find and treat cancer.
+See also antibody, antigen, chemotherapy, imaging tests, immunocytochemistry.

-rate of disease in a population or group; the number of people who have a disease or condition.
+rate of a disease or condition in a population or group; the number of people who have a disease or condition.
 See also incidence, prevalence.

 in cancer, how cells look under the microscope, including shape, structure, pattern, color, and other aspects of their appearance.
 See also pathologist.